technokrat/vuexr/README.md

 ## Demo
+See the official demo at [vuexr.technokrat.ch](https://vuexr.technokrat.ch)

-Clone this repository and run
+Or clone this repository and run

 ```sh
 yarn install